 Check the cables at the control bar corners, making sure there are no kinks or twisted thimbles.

-Check for proper installation of all nuts and ball lock pins at the control bar corners.
+Check for proper installation of all nuts at the control bar corners.
 Check the clevis pins and safety rings at the bottom of each downtube.